Skip to main content

 Selecting Analytes

-Use the group-level checkbox to select or deselect all analytes in a group at once
+• Use the group-level checkbox (next to the accordion header) to select or deselect every analyte in that group at once

 Group Checkbox Behaviour